kirilcvetkov92/Vehicle-Detection/README.md

 #### 1. Briefly discussion about problems / issues I faced in my initial implementation of this implementation.
 Where will my pipeline likely fail?
 What could you do to make it more robust?

-First and foremost, The biggest problem of this pipeline is that it's hard for us to create composition of features or applying filters that will work fine on all road conditions, lights, shadows, noise.
+First and foremost, The biggest problem of this pipeline is that it's hard for us to create a composition of features or applying filters that will work fine on all road conditions, lights, shadows, noise.
-Second, The sliding window algorithm is not optimal, and it cost us lot of processing time.
+Second, The sliding window algorithm is not optimal, and it cost us a lot of processing time.
-So with 7FPS I can say that I have poor performance and poor quality of my algorithm.
+So with 7FPS, I can say that I have poor performance and poor quality of my algorithm.

 My journey has just started here,
 I readed lot about RCNN and YOLO algorithm, and bellow is implementation and explanation of YOLO V2 and V3 for this project.